Security-Onion-Solutions/securityonion-docs/alerts.rst

 - Enabling the ``Acknowledged`` toggle will only show alerts that have previously been acknowledged by an analyst.
 - Enabling the ``Escalated`` toggle will only show alerts that have previously been escalated by an analyst to :ref:`cases`.

-- The ``Show Details Panel`` toggle controls the Details panel on the right side that shows AI summaries and allows for rule tuning.
+Starting in Security Onion 2.4.120, the ``Show Details Panel`` toggle controls the Details panel on the right side.
+For more information, see the Details Panel section below.

 Automatic Refresh Interval
 ~~~~~~~~~~~~~~~~~~~~~~~~~~